 Our Guide to Tracking Lighting

-The track is electrified via live ends (power feeds) that are usually connected at one end of the track, but can also be mounted in the centre between lengths of track if needed.
+The track is powered via live end connectors (power feeds), which are usually wired at one end of the track, but can also be mounted in the centre between sections if your power source is in the middle of the ceiling.

-The track heads are the lights themselves and easily plug into the tracks.
-They are generally adjustable, so they can be moved along the track to direct light to specific areas or objects in a room.
+The track heads are the lights themselves; they easily plug into the track and are highly adjustable.
+You can reposition them anywhere along the track and adjust the tilt to direct light to specific areas or objects in a room.

 The benefits of track lights